dylanszejnblum/dylanszejnblum/README.md

 ### Quick trivia
-- 👨‍🎓 CS student @UBA
+- 👨‍🎓 First year CS student @UBA
 - 🔭    Working on mvpchecklist.com & polh.io as side projects
 - 🌱  Currently learning about Layer 2 scaling
 - 🍝  Master in the art of Spaghetti code